adam-p/yesterday-i-learned/random.md

 1. Gas is cheaper at night.
 1. A "roach" is a marijuana joint.
 A "roach clip" helps you grab onto the joint so it doesn't burn your finger, and can sometimes look like [a key](https://cdn.shopify.com/s/files/1/1591/0715/products/1024-roach-clip-brass-key21281867.jpg?v=1479696562) so the police doesn't find it.
 1. Some drugs tell you not to lie down for 10 minutes after taking it.
-1. Pennsylvania ("Penn’s Forrest") is named after William Penn, so it must have two Ns.
+1. Pennsylvania ("Penn's Forrest") is named after William Penn, so it must have two Ns.
 1. Flappy bird creator pulled the app off the stores because he ["cannot take this anymore"](https://www.theverge.com/2014/2/8/5393208/flappy-bird-creator-says-hes-pulling-the-game-offline-tomorrow).
 1. Intel CPUs made since 2008 have a [management engine](https://en.m.wikipedia.org/wiki/Intel_Management_Engine) running as a supervisor of your actual operating system, which has ring -3 equivalent of access *and* bugs and backdoors for the NSA: " Intel has confirmed the ME contains a switch to enable government authorities such as the NSA to make the ME go into High-Assurance Platform (HAP) mode after boot."
 1. TetraNormal says that "Alcohol divides everybody by 2 and then adds 5," so you, obviously a 10, is still a 10.